Severson-Group/research-repo-template/modeling/README.md

 Each modeling initiative gets its own subfolder.
 However, there should be only one [eMachPrivate](https://github.com/Severson-Group/eMachPrivate) submodule.

-## How to Create a Publication Subfolder
+## How to Create a Modeling Subfolder

 At the time of creating this `README.md`, we do not have a specification for this folder.
 Check the latest version of our [research-repo-template](https://github.com/Severson-Group/research-repo-template/tree/main/modeling) for up to date instructions.